growers/growers/README.md

 # growers
-The website and main repository
+Here you can find the website code and the logo file